ExpressionEngine/ExpressionEngine-User-Guide/source/general/system_configuration_overrides.rst

 .. rst-class:: cp-path

-**Also found in CP:** :menuselection:`Admin --> Security and Privacy --> Tracking Preferences`: Suspend ALL tracking when number of online visitors exceeds:
+**Also found in CP:** :menuselection:`Admin --> Security and Privacy --> Tracking Preferences`: :ref:`Suspend ALL tracking when number of online visitors exceeds <suspend-tracking-label>`:

 email_batch_size
 ----------------

-The :ref:`Number of Emails Per Batch <email-number-per-batch-label>` setting is used in conjunction with the "Use Batch Mode?" preference.
-This setting determines how many emails will be sent in each batch.
+Set the number of emails to be sent in each batch.
 The batch size you should use depend on many things; among them the email protocol you have chosen, the server configuration, and the server power, so you may need to experiment a little to get it right.

+.. note:: :ref:`Batch mode <email_batchmode>` must be enabled.

 If you are using one of the more robust mail protocols, like Sendmail or SMTP, you can set a greater batch total, possibly as high as several